August 21, 2017

 Like a lot of people in the United States, I’ll be making a trip to see the great 2017 eclipse.
-I remember being 11 years old, and I’m looking at a chart in Patrick Moore’s, the Amateur Astronomer and seeing how the path of the solar eclipse that would happen on that date snaked across the United States.
+I remember being 11 years old, and I’m looking at a chart in Patrick Moore’s, the Amateur Astronomer, and seeing how the path of the solar eclipse that would happen on that date snaked across the United States.

-I remember looking at it, and thinking there’s no way you’re going to Wyoming to see that.
+I remember thinking there’s no way you’re going to Wyoming to see that.
 It was out of the question.
 I was 11 years old, and when you’ve grown up in a place like the San Luis Valley, the world begins and ended at the mountains.
 To most of use, the world was a far away place glimpsed only in television sets.
 The stars over our heads seemed nearer to us then places like New York, or London, or Paris.

 I remember looking at it though, and saying, “Somehow . . .”
-I remembered though looking at it and thinking, Will, your Universe is just too small.
+I remembered though looking at it and thinking, Will, your universe is just too small.
 It needs expanding.

 Now, at 11, I already knew the universe was expanding.
 Galaxies were dashing away from each other at mind boggling speeds, but I couldn’t imagine that my personal universe ever would.